AbdeenM/react-native-expo-kit/README.md

 * [Redux Thunk](https://github.com/reduxjs/redux-thunk/) a redux middleware for redux side effects logic, including complex synchronous logic that need access to the store
 * [React Native Vector Icons](https://github.com/oblador/react-native-vector-icons/) for your icons

+## Features Build-In

+* **Authentication Flow** - Already setup flow of authentication
+* **Theming** - A build-in themeing compatability that utilies Redux, you can change the coloring, set new theme properties in `config/theme/Themes.js`
+* **API Endpoints** - Use this file to make HTTP requests to your server and retrive data, you can get more information in `config/Api.js`
+* **Permissions** - Use this to access/add all [Expo Permissions](https://docs.expo.io/versions/latest/sdk/permissions/), you can get more information in `config/Permisions.js`

 ## Structure Layout

 ```